jduckles/2014-04-04-oklahoma/lessons/thw-git/remote.md

 that won't have any conflicts and send our changes to your fork, the "origin."

-1. Create a file in the `messages` directory whose filename is your github id.
+1. Create a file in the `books` directory whose filename is your github id.
 (This is to ensure no conflicts just yet!)
-Add a line of text, perhaps a description of how you use, or expect to use, programming in your work.
+Add a line of text listing your favorite book.

 2.  commit your change with `git add YOU` and `git commit -m "Commit message"`